LunarLambda/meson-gba/README.md

         - ungbfs
     - From [mmutil]:
         - mmutil
+    - From [sdk-seven]:
+        - makerom
     - From [SuperFamiconv]:
         - superfamiconv

 ## Installation

-As all the libraries and tools are compiled from source, the only things you really need to have installed and in your PATH are:
+As all the libraries and tools are compiled from source, the only things you need to have installed and in your PATH are:

 - meson
-- git
+- git (for downloading the subprojects)
 - A compiler for your system (`cl.exe`, `gcc`, etc.)
 - A compiler for the GBA (`arm-none-eabi-gcc`)

+## Compiling

-Once you have those, `git clone` or [download] this repository, then navigate to the directory in a terminal (or "command-line") window, and run the following commands:
+Once you have everything, `git clone` or [download] this repository, then navigate to the directory in a terminal (or "command-line") window, and run the following commands:

 ```sh